 - Always use glass or rigid plastic food storage containers – never use Ziplocs or other bags that rodents can easily chew through.

 - Keep all food in air-tight sealed containers to avoid smells attracting mice.
+I use glass storage containers that are microwave safe for re-heating and how locking lids.
 (I love these storage containers that I got on Amazon)

 - Only eat in the dining area inside the RV.
 Don’t allow kids to eat in the other areas or on the couch.